Allen517/rnn_demo/README.md

 Implementation of LSTM and GRU.

-You can building the project by Maven 3.0.
+You can build the project by Maven 3.0.

 ## Data description